 Forming a living trust in The Mount Rushmore State requires a number of steps.
 Here’s what you’ll need to do:

-- Take inventory of your property to determine what you’d like to include in the trust.
-This could be real estate, stocks, retirement accounts, heirlooms and bank accounts.
+- Take inventory of your property: This will help you determine exactly what you want the contents of your trust to be.
+Examples include real estate, stocks, retirement accounts, heirlooms and bank accounts.

-- Create the trust document.
-You can use an online program to do this, or you can hire an attorney.
+- Create the trust document: You can use an online program to do this, or you can hire an estate planning attorney.

 A living trust is a legal arrangement that lets you transfer control of your estate to a trustee, who then distributes your property to any beneficiaries you’ve named.
 The trust goes into effect as soon as you create it, and it gives you the authority to decide at what age or date your beneficiaries will receive your assets.

 There are also two types of living trusts.
 These are revocable living trusts and irrevocable living trusts.
 Revocable trusts allow the trust creator, or grantor, to modify or revoke the provisions in the trust without the approval of the trust’s beneficiaries.
 Irrevocable trusts cannot be altered or terminated by the grantor unless all of the beneficiaries approve.

 How Much Does It Cost to Create a Living Trust in South Dakota?